Mark Renneker, MD, Michael Lerner, and Others

 As part of the first clinical advocacy conference at Commonweal October 11-14, this public forum brought ideas, experiences, and findings of the conference to a discussion with the larger New School and Commonweal community.
 This was a special day of presentations and discussions on clinical advocacy — bringing together clinicians, educators, patients, families, and researchers to share and explore the principles and methods of improving clinical care for patients with cancer, cardiac, vascular, and autoimmune disorders.
+The recordings are in three parts.

 - Mark Renneker, M.D.: Introduction to Clinical Advocacy